Skip to main content

 Frequently Asked Questions About Construction Zone Accidents

-When should someone move quickly after a construction zone accidents incident?
+What evidence should I keep after a construction zone accidents incident?

-Photos of cones, barricades, signage, lane shifts, and lighting conditions.
-Contractor or agency records about traffic-control plans and work-zone setup.
-Witness and dashcam evidence showing speed, flagger conduct, or abrupt merges.
+The first things to preserve are photos of cones, barricades, signage, lane shifts, and lighting conditions and contractor or agency records about traffic-control plans and work-zone setup.
+Good evidence early usually changes the leverage of the case.

 Start your online case review